OnyxMcQueen/practice-html-and-css/README.md

 ## Directions

-Use your knowledge of HTML and CSS to build a website or web component that closely resembles the images provided in each practice folder.

-Your code should adhere to a few rules:
+In each practice folder, you'll find images of a website or web component that you'll be recreating using HTML and CSS.
+To ensure that your code is high-quality, here are a few guidelines:

-1. Use semantic HTML tags.
-[Semantic HTML Guide](https://www.semrush.com/blog/semantic-html5-guide/)
+1. Use semantic HTML tags to structure your code in a meaningful way.
+[HTML Semantics Guide](https://www.semrush.com/blog/semantic-html5-guide/)

-1. Control your layout with the power of `CSS Grid`.
+1. Make use of CSS Grid to control the layout of your page.
 [CSS Grid Guide](https://css-tricks.com/snippets/css/complete-guide-grid/)

-1. Use `flexbox` to help with centering and spacing content evenly.
+1. Use flexbox to help with centering and spacing content evenly.
 [CSS Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-1. Choose to start mobile-first or desktop-first and stick with that concept for the entire problem.
+1. Choose whether to start with a mobile-first or desktop-first approach, and stick with it throughout the problem.
+This will help you create a responsive design that works well across different screen sizes.

-1. Use `@media` queries to make changes across multiple screen sizes.
+1. Use `@media` queries to make changes to your design as the screen size changes.

-1. Keep `accessibility` in mind by making sure images have alt tags.
+1. Make sure to add alt tags to all of your images so that they're accessible to everyone.

 ## Responsiveness